mia-platform/miactl/docs/30_commands.md

 - `--company-id` to set the ID of the desired Company
 - `--project-id` to set the ID of the desired project, if specified, the extension will be activated only for this project only
-- `--extension-id` **required** to set the ID of the extension.
+- `--extension-id` **required** to set the ID of the extension

 ### deactivate

-The `extensions deactivate` command can be used to delete an existing extension.
+The `extensions deactivate` command can be used to deactivate an existing extension.

 :::tip
 Please note that if an extension has been activated on the whole Company it can't be deactivated on a specific Project;